flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 ![Vertical rhythm][img-vert-rhythm]

 Why is it so hard to implement?
-After all, we're just arranging pixels on the screen.
+After all, we're just arranging pixels on a screen.
 Pixels are squares.
 Squares are geometric shapes that we should be able to manipulate with ease.
 But we can't.

 ### A pixel is not a pixel

 The problem is that a pixel on the screen is represented by something else in the system.
 It's a DOM element, a View, an Object.
 It's a thousand different things.
-What a pixel *actually is* hidden from a developer.
+What a pixel *actually is* is hidden from a developer.

 ![Browser's render pipeline][img-render-pipeline]